The Leisure Hive: Plot

+The main tourist attraction is the Hive’s Tachyon Recreation Generator, which can duplicate and manipulate organic matter by the manipulation of tachyons.
+During a demonstration, a human tourist is killed due to sabotage.
+Earth scientist Hardin has been experimenting with tachyons to rejuvenate people.
+Mena, the Argolin chairman, brings Hardin to Argolis to help save her people from deteriorating.
+She has the Doctor and Romana help with his work.
+The time travellers know Hardin has been faking his work, but Romana feels that the experiments should have worked.

+Romana and Hardin work on the time experiments; Mena volunteers to be the first to test it, but the Doctor is selected instead.
+The machine malfunctions while he is inside and he emerges an old man.
+Mena's son, Pangol, orders that the Doctor and Romana be confined.

-Sneaking back to the Recreation Room, the trio discover a group of Argolins, led by Pangol, performing dangerous experiments in order to perfect a secret project, under the guise of entertainment.
-Meanwhile, Brock and Klout bring a new offer from a mysterious organisation called West Lodge.
-It is then, while tearing up the offer, that Pangol reveals the secret of his past and the reason he is the only young Argolin in the Hive.
-He was the only successful, undeformed child from a cloning experiment meant to save the Argolin using the Recreation Generator.
-But, driven insane by hatred of the Foamasi and a xenophobic fear of all aliens, he lusts for a war-forged empire like that of their ancestor Theron (who started the war and doomed the Argolins to extinction).
-He needs an alien witness to his taking Mena's place after her death, and to the beginning of "New Argolis".
+Brock and Klout bring a new offer from an organisation called West Lodge.
+While tearing up the offer, that Pangol reveals the reason he is the only young Argolin in the Hive.
+He was the only successful child from a cloning experiment using the Recreation Generator.
+Driven by hatred of the Foamasi all aliens, he lusts for a war-forged empire.

-The Doctor, Romana, and Hardin find Foamasi agents in the Hive and escort them to the council chamber, where the agents reveal Brock and Klout to be Foamasi impersonators.
-The lead agent reveals West Lodge to be a criminal group who need Argolis as a base of operations.
-With the leader, Brock, captured, the organisation is doomed to fold and the Foamasi prepare to take the rogues for trial.
-Pangol refuses to let them pass, and takes up the Helmet of Theron (a sacred symbol for Argolins and a reminder to espouse peace and understanding) and rallies the Argolins to his cause.
-The Doctor, seeing what he is up to, takes the Randomiser from the TARDIS and attaches it to the Recreation Chamber, hoping to destabilise the mechanism.
+The Doctor, Romana, and Hardin find Foamasi agents in the Hive and escort them to the council chamber.
+The agents reveal Brock and Klout are Foamasi impersonators and West Lodge is a criminal group.
+With the leader, Brock, captured, the organisation will fold and the Foamasi prepare to take the rogues for trial.
+Pangol refuses to let them pass and rallies the Argolins to his cause.
+The Doctor takes the Randomiser from the TARDIS and attaches it to the Recreation Chamber, hoping to destabilise the mechanism.

-Romana tries to dissuade Pangol from using the Generator, but fails.
-The Foamasi shuttle tries to leave and is destroyed by Pangol, who dons the Helmet of Theron and uses the Generator to create an army of Tachyon replicas, in order to rebuild the Argolin race.
-He orders that Romana be put outside, while Hardin finds Mena dying and carries her to the Generator room.
-As Romana is taken, the clones are revealed to be merely tachyon images of a rejuvenated Doctor built up in a FIFO stack; first in, first out.
-She and the first Doctor to emerge (the real one) return to the Generator Room, where Hardin has put Mena into the Recreation Generator.
+Romana fails to dissuade Pangol from using the Generator, he uses it to create an army of Tachyon replicas and orders Romana taken outside.
+Hardin finds Mena dying and carries her to the Generator.
+As Romana is taken, the clones are revealed to be merely tachyon images of a rejuvenated Doctor.
+She and the real Doctor return to the Generator Room.